modestyachts/CIFAR-10.1/README.md

 ## 4. Inspecting Model Predictions (Extra Step)
 After assembling a final dataset, we ran a broad range of classifiers on the new test set via our CIFAR-10 model test bed.
-The notebook `inspect_model_predictions.ipynb` explores the model predictions made on the new test set and displays a dataframe including the original and new accuracy for each model.
+The notebook `inspect_model_predictions.ipynb` explores the resulting predictions and displays a [Pandas](https://pandas.pydata.org/) dataframe including the original and new accuracy for each model.

 ## Intermediate Data Files